The most dangerous intersections for pedestrians in Bloomington, Indiana

 In the next map, the top five intersections for pedestrian crashes are highlighted with red hexes.
 Each one had more than 10 pedestrian-involved crashes from 2003-2022.

-Traffic volumes are highighted as well with a reddish color.
+Traffic volumes are highlighted as well with a reddish color.
 This shows that all these intersections involve crossing some of our highest volume groups.
 Only one intersection did not involve any streets with the highest volume of crashes and that was Kirkwood and Dunn Street, which has the most crashes.
 It would expected that crashes might scale with traffic volume, but that wasn't the case there.

 The other top intersections for pedestrian-involved crashes were: